United Nations University

 In 1969, UN Secretary-General U Thant proposed "the establishment of a United Nations university, truly international and devoted to the Charter objectives of peace and progress".
 Following three annual sessions discussing the matter, the United Nations General Assembly (UNGA) approved the founding of the United Nations University in December 1972.
 Tokyo was chosen as the main location due to the Japanese government's commitment to provide facilities and $100 million to the UNU endowment fund.
 The United Nations University was formally inaugurated in January 1975 as the world's first international university.

 Since 2010, UNU has been authorized by the UNGA to grant postgraduate degrees, offering several master's and doctoral programs.
-The university's research officially priorities three thematic areas: peace and governance; global development and inclusion; and environment, climate and energy.
-UNI also facilitates the UN's engagement with academic institutions and policymakers around the world, in part through campuses, programmes, and affiliated institutes spanning twelve countries.
+The university's research officially prioritises three thematic areas: peace and governance; global development and inclusion; and environment, climate and energy.
+UNU also facilitates the UN's engagement with academic institutions and policymakers around the world, in part through campuses, programmes, and affiliated institutes spanning twelve countries.

 Organisation and leadership

 The university is headed by a rector, who holds the rank of Under-Secretary-General of the United Nations.

-To date, there have been six Rectors at UNU.
-The current Rector, since March 2013, is Dr. David M. Malone of Canada.
+To date, there have been seven Rectors at UNU.
+The current Rector is Professor Tshilidzi Marwala of South Africa, who took over the role on 1 March 2023.
+Marwala succeeded David M. Malone of Canada, a two-term Rector who had been serving since 2013.

-On 27 July 2022 the UNU announced that Tshilidzi Marwala of South Africa would take over as rector from 1 March 2023.